CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/modifiers/mustinherit.md

 - abstract classes [Visual Basic], MustInherit class
 - MustInherit keyword [Visual Basic] ms.assetid: b8f05185-90e3-4dd7-adc2-90d852fab5b4
-ms.openlocfilehash: 05b1e6b646c519216eba2d4f0df7a3e32f3dafbf
+ms.openlocfilehash: 30befaaf194d78d26a57f29c59bf0a603e9f07a3
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64661259"
+ms.locfileid: "74351498"
 ---
 # <a name="mustinherit-visual-basic"></a>MustInherit (Visual Basic)
-Spécifie qu’une classe peut être utilisée uniquement comme classe de base et que vous ne pouvez pas créer un objet directement à partir de celui-ci.
+Specifies that a class can be used only as a base class and that you cannot create an object directly from it.

 ## <a name="remarks"></a>Notes
- L’objectif d’un *classe de base* (également appelé un *classe abstraite*) consiste à définir des fonctionnalités communes à toutes les classes dérivées à partir de celui-ci.
-Cela évite les classes dérivées de devoir redéfinir les éléments communs.
-Dans certains cas, cette fonctionnalité commune n’est pas suffisamment complète pour rendre un objet utilisable, et chaque classe dérivée définit la fonctionnalité manquante.
-Dans ce cas, vous souhaitez le code utilisé pour créer des objets uniquement à partir de classes dérivées.
-Vous utilisez `MustInherit` sur la classe de base à appliquer cette recommandation.
+ The purpose of a *base class* (also known as an *abstract class*) is to define functionality that is common to all the classes derived from it.
+This saves the derived classes from having to redefine the common elements.
+In some cases, this common functionality is not complete enough to make a usable object, and each derived class defines the missing functionality.
+In such a case, you want the consuming code to create objects only from the derived classes.
+You use `MustInherit` on the base class to enforce this.

- Une autre utilisation d’un `MustInherit` classe consiste à restreindre une variable à un jeu de classes connexes.
-Vous pouvez définir une classe de base et dérivez toutes ces classes connexes à partir de celui-ci.
-La classe de base est inutile de fournir une fonctionnalité commune à toutes les classes dérivées, mais il peut servir de filtre pour assigner des valeurs aux variables.
-Si votre code de consommation déclare une variable comme classe de base, Visual Basic vous permet à affecter uniquement un objet à partir d’une des classes dérivées à cette variable.
+ Another use of a `MustInherit` class is to restrict a variable to a set of related classes.
+You can define a base class and derive all these related classes from it.
+The base class does not need to provide any functionality common to all the derived classes, but it can serve as a filter for assigning values to variables.
+If your consuming code declares a variable as the base class, Visual Basic allows you to assign only an object from one of the derived classes to that variable.

- Le .NET Framework définit plusieurs `MustInherit` classes, parmi les <xref:System.Array>, <xref:System.Enum>, et <xref:System.ValueType>. <xref:System.ValueType> est un exemple d’une classe de base qui restreint une variable.
-Tous les types valeur dérivent <xref:System.ValueType>.
-Si vous déclarez une variable en tant que <xref:System.ValueType>, vous pouvez affecter uniquement les types de valeur à cette variable.
+ The .NET Framework defines several `MustInherit` classes, among them <xref:System.Array>, <xref:System.Enum>, and <xref:System.ValueType>. <xref:System.ValueType> is an example of a base class that restricts a variable.
+All value types derive from <xref:System.ValueType>.
+If you declare a variable as <xref:System.ValueType>, you can assign only value types to that variable.

 ## <a name="rules"></a>Règles

-- **Contexte de déclaration.** Vous pouvez utiliser `MustInherit` uniquement dans un `Class` instruction.
+- **Declaration Context.** You can use `MustInherit` only in a `Class` statement.

-- **Modificateurs combinés.** Vous ne pouvez pas spécifier `MustInherit` avec `NotInheritable` dans la même déclaration.
+- **Combined Modifiers.** You cannot specify `MustInherit` together with `NotInheritable` in the same declaration.

 ## <a name="example"></a>Exemple
- L’exemple suivant illustre l’héritage et la substitution forcés.
-La classe de base `shape` définit une variable `acrossLine`.
-Les classes `circle` et `square` dérivent `shape`.
-Ils héritent de la définition de `acrossLine`, mais elles doivent définir la fonction `area` parce que ce calcul est différent pour chaque type de forme.
+ The following example illustrates both forced inheritance and forced overriding.
+The base class `shape` defines a variable `acrossLine`.
+The classes `circle` and `square` derive from `shape`.
+They inherit the definition of `acrossLine`, but they must define the function `area` because that calculation is different for each kind of shape.

  [!code-vb[VbVbalrKeywords#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrKeywords/VB/Class1.vb#2)]

- Vous pouvez déclarer `shape1` et `shape2` soit de type `shape`.
-Toutefois, vous ne pouvez pas créer un objet à partir de `shape` , car il ne dispose pas de la fonctionnalité de la fonction `area` et est marquée comme `MustInherit`.
+ You can declare `shape1` and `shape2` to be of type `shape`.
+However, you cannot create an object from `shape` because it lacks the functionality of the function `area` and is marked `MustInherit`.

- Car elles sont déclarées comme `shape`, les variables `shape1` et `shape2` sont limités aux objets à partir de classes dérivées `circle` et `square`.
-Visual Basic ne permet pas d’attribuer n’importe quel autre objet à ces variables, qui vous offre un niveau élevé de sécurité de type.
+ Because they are declared as `shape`, the variables `shape1` and `shape2` are restricted to objects from the derived classes `circle` and `square`.
+Visual Basic does not allow you to assign any other object to these variables, which gives you a high level of type safety.

 ## <a name="usage"></a>Utilisation
- Le `MustInherit` modificateur peut être utilisé dans ce contexte :
+ The `MustInherit` modifier can be used in this context:

  [Class (instruction)](../../../visual-basic/language-reference/statements/class-statement.md)